11 Expert-Backed Strategies to Become an Exceptional Manager

 6. Show Great Patience & Understanding

-Patience and understanding are not just words; they are a mindset that is integrated within politeness and respect.
+Patience and understanding are not just words but a mindset integrated within politeness and respect.

 Not all team members operate at the same levels of intensity and achievement.
 Some people learn faster, some slower.
 Some people need the same message multiple times until they understand; others get it immediately.

-The art of patience needs to be used for those who require the extra effort, new team members, those less experienced, and those who learn a little slower.
+The art of patience is needed by those who require extra effort, new team members, less experienced, and those who learn a little slower.

 When you get impatient with someone, it shows in your voice, actions, and mannerisms, and it can be very stressful for the person receiving those signals.
 This creates a bad working environment.